 It should be noted that all members of the University community, who are engaged throughout the search and hiring process, must represent the University of Massachusetts with the utmost professionalism and with an eye toward diversity and inclusion of applicants.

 Composition of the Search Committee

 Given what we know about the relationship between the composition of search committees and the goals we seek to advance, namely the recruitment of a diverse faculty, it is helpful to include colleagues from underrepresented groups.
 While we should still seek to compose diverse search committees, we must be mindful of the importance of protecting the time and research capacity of all members of our faculty, including those who can serve in this vital capacity.
-Therefore, going forward we will offer comprehensive search committee training (see search committee training below) to ensure that all members of the search committee are equipped to contribute effectively to department diversity and equity hiring goals.
+Therefore, a comprehensive search committee training (see search committee training below) is offered to ensure that all members of the search committee are equipped to contribute effectively to department diversity and equity hiring goals.

 Tips on Forming a Search Committee